MechanicalRabbit/DataKnots.jl/doc/src/start.md

     =#

-In this pipeline, `It` means "use the current input" and the period operator lets one navigate via the names provided.
-During this navigation context matters.
-For example, given the data provided, `employee` tuples are not directly accessible.
+In this pipeline, `It` means "use the current input" and the dotted notation let one navigate via hierarchy.
+Navigation context matters.
+For example, given the data provided, `employee` tuples are not directly accessible from the root of the dataset.

     run(ChicagoData, It.employee)
     #-> ERROR: cannot find employee ⋮

-In DataKnots, nested lists are flatted as necessary, hence, we can list all of the employees in the dataset as follows.
+The `employee` tuples can be accessed by navigating though `department` tuples.

-    run(ChicagoData, It.department.employee.name)
+    run(ChicagoData, It.department.employee)
     #=>
+      │ employee                            │
-      │ name      │
+      │ name       position          salary │
-    ──┼───────────┤
+    ──┼─────────────────────────────────────┤
-    1 │ JEFFERY A │
+    1 │ JEFFERY A  SERGEANT          101442 │
-    2 │ NANCY A   │
+    2 │ NANCY A    POLICE OFFICER     80016 │
-    3 │ DANIEL A  │
+    3 │ DANIEL A   FIRE FIGHTER-EMT   95484 │
     =#

+Notice that nested lists are flattened as necessary.

 ### Composition

-The dotted expressions above are actually a syntax shorthand for the `Lookup` operation together with composition (`>>`).
+Dotted expressions above are a syntax shorthand for the `Lookup` primitive together with pipeline composition (`>>`).
+We could list departments in this dataset more formally:

-    Department = Lookup(:department)
-    Name = Lookup(:name)
+    Department, Employee, Name, Salary =
+       Lookup.([:department, :employee, :name, :salary])

     run(ChicagoData, Department >> Name)
     #=>